zimeon/iiif-spec2md/docs/spec.md

 names](#digest-algorithms) listed in the [Digests](#digests) section, or in a table given in an [Extension](#Extension).
 The value of the fixity block for a particular digest algorithm <span id="E057">MUST</span>
-follow the structure of the [FIXME](#manifest) block; that is, a key corresponding to the digest value, and an array of [content path](#content path)s.
+follow the structure of the [3.5.2 Manifest](#manifest) block; that is, a key corresponding to the digest value, and an array of [content path](#content path)s.
 The `fixity` block for any digest algorithm MAY include digest values for any subset of content paths in the object.
 Where included, the digest values given <span id="E093">MUST</span>